ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 {: #location-dns-register-options}

 `--ip IP`
 :    Specify the IP address for each control plane host, in the format `--ip x.x.x.1 --ip x.x.x.2 --ip x.x.x.3`.
 For multizone clusters, use one IP address from each zone.
-To find the IP address, run `ibmcloud sat host ls --location <location_ID_or_name>` and look for `Worker IP` for hosts labelled `infrastructure`.
+To find the IP address, run `ibmcloud sat host ls --location <location_ID_or_name>` and look for `Worker IP` for hosts labeled `infrastructure`.

 `--location LOCATION`
 :    The name or ID of the Satellite location.
 To find the location ID or name, run `ibmcloud sat location ls`.